Chapter Eight: Weaponry

 || house fires, book burnings, witch stakes

 Fire is a special kind of Hazard.
 A Permanent Fire works as a regular Exposure Damage Field Hazard and stays the same size and strength unless deliberately extinguished.
 But these Permanent Fires, like any other weapon or effect that causes Fire Damage, can set Fire to other objects, and this new Fire is much more dynamic.
-Rather than taking direct damage from their own Fire, burning objects make a Burning Roll at the beginning of their turns, taking Grinding Damage and allowing the Fire to grow, spread, and change shape all by itself.
+Burning objects make a Burning Roll each turn that lets their Fire grow, spread, and change shape all by itself.

-Any time an object takes at least one point of Fire Damage, check the number rolled on each d4.
-If the number is higher than the victim object's Structure Level, the object catches one inch worth of Fire.
+Any time an object takes Fire Damage, there's a chance it will Catch Fire.
+Check the number rolled on each d4.
+For each d4 that rolled higher than the object's Structure Level, the Fire catches or spreads.
 If the object wasn't on Fire already, a Size 1" Fire is created where the Damage struck.
-If the object was already on Fire, then the Size of its Fire increases by +1" (up to the Size of the object).
-If the object is already completely engulfed in flame, then the Fire can spread to another nearby flammable object (within 1").
+If the object was already on Fire, then the Size of the existing Fire increases by +1" (up to the Size of the object).
+If there's no more room because the object is already completely engulfed in flame, then the Fire can spread to another nearby flammable object (within 1").
 Place flame elements (or, in a pinch, red and yellow bricks) on the surface of the object to indicate the size and shape of the Fire.

-Like all kinds of Exposure Damage, Fire Overloads (or more specifically, Overheats) affected units and disrupts their ability to Power their Weapons and devices for the turn.
-A unit on Fire has its Power limit reduced by one inch for every inch of the Fire's Size (for example, a four inch wooden golem burning with a three inch Fire would have its Power limit reduced from eight weapon inches to five).
+Like all kinds of Exposure Damage, Fire Overloads (or, if you prefer, Overheats) affected units and disrupts their ability to Power their Weapons and devices for the turn.
+A unit on Fire has its Power limit reduced by one Weapon inch for every inch of the Fire's Size (for example, a four inch wooden golem burning with a three inch Fire would have its Power limit reduced from eight weapon inches to five).

 On the bright side, any target struck by a burning object or unit takes +1d4 Fire Damage in addition to whatever normal Damage is dealt by the attack or Collision.